 Supercell spares central Missouri: Storm threatens with funnels, hail; stops short of tornadoes: June 13, 2005

 ROLLA, MO - A supercell thunderstorm developed along Interstate 44 near the town of Rolla in central Missouri on Monday, June 13, growing into an impressive cell but not producing any significant severe weather of note.
-The following is a log of the day's expedition.
+The following is a log of the day's chase.
 Photos may be enlarged by clicking on the thumbnail image.

 I started the day in Wichita Falls, Texas on Monday morning and began the long trek home to West Virginia.
 I had a 10AM meeting in Charleston the next day which I had to make, which left me with no spare time to sightsee on the long drive, let alone chase.
 Any stops or delays today would just end up cutting into my already small window of time for a night's sleep on the way, which I had scheduled for on a short stopover in Louisville, Kentucky.
 So, I just grit my teeth and started heading north on I-44.